legendary-mich/moonpipe/README.md

 // output: mapped del  7
 ```

+ Errors thrown in a `squashDownTo` function are passed to the next error valve in line.

 ## Error handling
 When an error is thrown by one of the normal valves, the pipe switches its active channel to the `CHANNEL_TYPE.ERROR`.
 Now it operates in an `error mode` which means that no new promises will be created until the active channel switches back to the `CHANNEL_TYPE.DATA`.
 Existing promises will be able to finish though, which can result in either a valid response or a new error.
 Valid responses will be put off for later, and errors will be pumped to the `ErrorValves`.
 The active channel will be switched back to the `CHANNEL_TYPE.DATA` when there are no more errors to handle.